KMiOpenBlockchain/isws2022-demonstrator/README.md

 ![](images/docs/metamask5a.png)

-If it is unavailable, you will need to go to the advnaced settings and turn on the test networks
+If it is unavailable, you will need to go to the settings / advanced and turn on the test networks

 ![](images/docs/metamask7.png)